If you can’t beat the bots, join them. That’s the common view among forward-thinking advisors who are using artificial

 Here are a few of the key elements you should consider when building that plan:

-●The Competition: To successfully outcompete other advisors and firms vying for your target audience’s eyeballs, you must conduct a competitive analysis and build a marketing plan that takes advantage of the gaps.
+- The Competition: To successfully outcompete other advisors and firms vying for your target audience’s eyeballs, you must conduct a competitive analysis and build a social media strategy that takes advantage of the gaps.
 Steve Jobs famously said about Apple, “We have always been shameless about stealing great ideas.”
 While we’re not suggesting you plagiarize, a competitor’s marketing materials can also spark ideas that you can build upon and make better.

 - Goals: Create a mix of short- and long-term goals.
 For example, a long-term goal would be to use digital marketing to help drive a year-over-year increase in your AUM, which is supported by short-term goals like generating more leads on a monthly basis among your target audience.

 - Your Budget: As mentioned earlier, it’s very easy to invest more time than you realize in social media marketing.
 Budget both time and money for your digital marketing efforts, and measure your return on investment for both.
 Having the discipline to track time is challenging, but worthwhile.

 Creating a social media plan supported by the right digital tools is just one of the hurdles to successful marketing for financial advisors. eMoney’s ebook, The Financial Advisor’s Guide to Digital and Social Media Marketing, provides an in-depth analysis of building a marketing plan, selecting the right tools, and the marketplace trends that make social media marketing a potentially great investment for your firm.

 You may also be interested in...